channingstorgard/ManifestMe/README.md

 Social Sharing: Connect with friends and share your success stories.
 Visualization Tools: Enhance your manifestation with tools like vision boards or guided meditations.

+## License

+© 2024 Channing Storgard.
+All rights reserved.

+This project and its contents, including the concept and code, are the intellectual property of Channing Storgard.
+Unauthorized use, modification, distribution, or reproduction of the code or idea is prohibited without explicit permission.